-We previously identified that cycling isn’t as unsafe as you might think when we considered whether you should wear a cycling helmet, or not, however, accidents do happen, and it’s worth knowing what you should do if you’re unfortunate enough to be involved in one.
+We previously identified that cycling isn’t as unsafe as you might think when we considered whether you should wear a cycling helmet, or not.
+However, accidents do happen, so it’s worth knowing what to do after a cycling accident, just in case you’re ever involved in one.

 Fortunately, everything you need to know can be summarised in one acronym:

 P – R – Y – E – R – S